豊橋技術科学大学

 Research

-I am working to enhance the mechanical functionality of metallic materials by making full use of parameters such as alloy composition, fabrication process, and heat treatment, evaluating strength and deformation properties from micro and macro perspectives, actively utilizing unconventional microstructural factors, and elucidating unique strengthening and deformation mechanisms.
+I am working to enhance the mechanical functionality of metallic materials by fully using parameters such as alloy composition, fabrication process, and heat treatment, evaluating strength and deformation properties from nano, micro, and macro perspectives, actively utilizing unconventional microstructural factors, and elucidating unique strengthening and deformation mechanisms.

 Theme1:Mechanical functional enhancement of metallic materials by controlling high-density lattice defects